gajus/babel-plugin-react-css-modules/README.md

 ## FAQ

+### How to port from react-css-modules?

+In theory, it should be extremely straightforward to port from react-css-modules:

+ * Remove react-css-modules.
+ * Add babel-plugin-react-css-modules.
+ * Configure your .babelrc.
+ * Remove all uses of the cssModules decorator / HOC.
+ * Get your linter and tests to pass again.
+ * Test.

+Nonetheless, there are occasionally a few gotchas.
+See [Porting from react-css-modules to babel-plugin-react-css-modules (with Less)](http://www.jjinux.com/2018/04/javascript-porting-from-react-css.html) for details on how one team overcame the obstacles they encountered.

 ### How to reference multiple CSS modules?

 `react-css-modules` had an option [`allowMultiple`](https://github.com/gajus/react-css-modules#allowmultiple). `allowMultiple` allows multiple CSS module names in a `styleName` declaration, e.g.